-a.
-Increase understanding of consequences of social isolation and depression among decision makers, service providers, and consumers.
+- a.
+Increase understanding of consequences of social isolation and depression among decision makers, service providers, and consumers. - b.
+Continue social connectivity projects that were initiated in response to the COVID-19 pandemic.
+[NEW]

 Goal 3: Promote dementia-friendly communities.

 - a.
 Coordinate annually with partners, such as Public Health and Alzheimer's Assn. on implementing outreach strategies in the state Alzheimer's Plan with emphasis on communities of color. - b.
 Work with the Dementia Action Collaborative to implement priorities in the Washington State Plan to Address Alzheimer's.